Critical Alarm Management and Tracking Solution for Lifesciences Industries

 Few expectations of FDA regarding alarm management

-- Documenting the alarm functions such as the condition which initiates the alarm and any interlocks that generates an alarm.
+- Documenting the alarm functions like the condition that triggers the alarm as well as interlocks which can initiate an alarm to warn operators.

 - Documentation of alarm responses and their procedures.